RedisGraph/RedisGraph/deps/GraphBLAS/GraphBLAS/README.md

 then "Environment Variables".
 Under "System Variables" select "Path" and click "Edit".
 These "New" to add a path and then "Browse".
 Browse to the folder (for example: C:/Users/me/Documents/SuiteSparse/GraphBLAS/build/Release) and add it to your path.
-For MATLAB R2021a and later, you must use the libgraphblas_renamed.dll, in:
+For MATLAB, you must use the libgraphblas_matlab.dll, in:
 /User/me/SuiteSparse/GraphBLAS/GraphBLAS/build/Release instead.
 Then close the editor, sign out of Windows and sign back in again.